yungkolt/ServerlessMoviesAPI/README.md

 Lambda - Serverless compute service to run the API logic.
 API Gateway - Manages the API endpoints.
 Contributing
-If you'd like to contribute, please fork the repository and make your changes in a branch.
-Once you've tested your changes, submit a pull request for review.
+If you’d like to contribute, please fork the repository and make your changes in a branch.
+Once you’ve tested your changes, submit a pull request for review.

 License
 This project is licensed under the MIT License.
 See LICENSE for more details.

+Feel free to adjust any sections as needed!
+If you have any other requests or need further assistance, just let me know. 😊